Polysomnographic Technologists: Job Overview, Salary, and Education Requirements

-Sleep disorders can result in lowered productivity and increased risk of accidents.
+Sleep disorders can result in lowered productivity and an increased risk of accidents.
 If left untreated, they can lead to health problems such as heart disease, high blood pressure, stroke and diabetes.
 According to the National Heart, Lung and Blood Institute, 50 to 70 million Americans have sleep disorders.

 The American Association of Sleep Technologists (AAST) notes that sleep medicine is a rapidly growing field with strong demand for qualified registered sleep technologists.

 A polysomnographic technologist performs a variety of tests and studies to determine why a patient's sleep is disrupted.
 This involves working with a physician in clinical assessment of patients and diagnosis of disorders such as sleep apnea, chronic insomnia, narcolepsy, circadian rhythm sleep disorder, REM behavior disorder and restless leg syndrome.

 A sleep technologist's job includes:

 - Preparing patients for tests and attaching electrodes and other monitoring devices